sevifives/grit/README.md

 # Grit
 Grit is just a simple mapping tool to align your multiple repositories.
-It's just a proxy for git cli commands to your main repo and your other repos.
+It's just a proxy for git cli commands to your main repository and your other repositories.
 It does not create/delete repositories.
 It will only manage what is in your `.grit/config`.

 ## Grits Goals